amr-ayoub/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Data Augmentation and Processing

-Data processing done into a generator (keras fit_generator) to allow real time processing of the data generating thousands of them while not loading all of them into memory.
-Inside the generation function I avoided the samples with zero angle.
+Data processing done into a generator (keras fit_generator) to allow real time processing of the data generating thousands of them while not needed to load all of them into memory.
+Inside the generation function I avoided the samples with zero angle for the purpose explained above.

 ### Data augmentation techniques used:
 [Data visualization is available in the notebook data-exploration.ipynb](data-exploration.ipynb).